 A Training and Insurance Payment of £25 is paid by all overseas volunteers (this is the only payment InterVol request).
 This directly covers InterVol’s public liability insurance, a legal requirement, and the cost of the pre-departure training days.

-InterVol provide international volunteering training days for all InterVol volunteers focused on responsible and safe volunteering overseas .
-The training days will be held in Birmingham and London.
+InterVol provide intensive international volunteering training days for all InterVol volunteers focused on responsible and safe volunteering overseas .
+The training days are held in Birmingham and London each year.

 Volunteers must sign up for one of the training days by February 2018 and arrange their own travel to Birmingham or London (whichever is most convenient).
 Both days will cover the same material.